JackH97/G00359747-gmit.ie/README.md

 In this repository it has code from the different parts of our module.
 The main part is the thompson folder which includes my regex.py and myscript.py

 # Testing & Coding
-When typing the code we used google cloud platform and created a server to use for creating different folders on a linus command.
+When typing the code we used google cloud platform and created a server to use for creating different folders on a linux command.
 When code was typed we then saved and uploaded to individual repositories on github.

+# Types of Characters Used
+We used various characters when doing the code which range from.

+* - Kleene Star - This means that a character shows either zero or more times.

+. - Concatenate - This means that it will match a character with example a.b means a followed by b.

+| - Vertical Bar - This means that with example a|b will be a or b.

 # Installation
 1. Git clone https://github.com/JackH97/Graph-Theory-Project